LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 &nbsp;

+Sanity is broken by snow;

+you, Mr Void,

+shattered my bones,

+asleep on the floor;

+I jumped from a rooftop;

+my body is long gone.

+&nbsp;

-Where is my warm?
+Here is my warm,

+remembering good times,

-Babe is long gone.
+my babe is long gone,

+and I am now gone.